MatthieuAUBERT/MatthieuAUBERT.github.io/Projects/SchoolProjects/Projects.md

 # The Projects I worked on

-> Here's a quick preview on everything I did during my formations.
+> Here's a quick preview on everything I did during my formation.
 To find what I did by my own, click [here]().

 ## Glitch